NazifALI/Divers-Quest_multiplayer-strategy-game/README.md

 A 2D multiplayer game about finding treasures in deep, dark oceans.

 **How to run the code?**
-Since the current version of code is just pseudocode, it would not compile.
-However, the code in the server folder will run on compute.cs.tamu.edu.
-While the code in client foler will run on the user's browser.
+To run the code, download the github zip file and extract it.
+Then drag the index.html file into Chrome browser and the game interface should pop up.
+Then Play!

 **How to compile the code?**
-Since the current version of the code is just pseudocode it does not compile.
+Since the server side of the code has not yet been integrated with the game.
+There is no need to compile the code.

 **Repository Structure:**
-Client folder contains all the game objects (eg. players, sharks, treasure) and the pseudocode used to run them on the browser.
-Server folder has the serverGame.js pseudocod file which manages connections to all the players
+Server folder has the serverGame.js file which manages connections to all the players. main.js contains the client side of the code.
+While index.html has the html code linking to the client code.
+Assets folder has all the images used in the game interface.

 **Team Members:**
 Gilberto Cruz   gilbertcruz@tamu.edu